SSBMTonberry/emusound/README.md

 square, sine, triangle or sawtooth.
 You can also generate noise sounds.

-Emusound has no external dependencies you need to carry around, and can easily be statically buildt in to your game executable.
+Emusound has no external dependencies you need to carry around, and can easily be statically built in to your game executable, without any need for an external .dll-file.

 ## Supported file types for playback